 "Ooh!
 Who?"
 Catherine asked eagerly.

-"That new transfer, Keith," I said, reminded of the other day when I'd literally bumped into him in the library.
+"That new transfer student, Keith," I said, reminded of the other day when I'd literally bumped into him in the library.
 He'd looked uncomfortable, adjusting his glasses and remaining silent when I had apologized.
+He was in my Math class, but pretty much didn't acknowledge my existence.
 "I don't know him very well, but he's so mysterious, I might believe he was a prince from a strange, faraway land."

 "Hm..."
 Catherine mused, "Could very well be!
 He does sound rather interesting!"
 She smiled, sipping the last of her coffee.
 "So, Elizabeth, don't you see?
-Our class is filled with our potential princes!"
+Our campus is just filled with our potential princes!"